HydroModPy/HydroModPy/examples/projects/04_streamflow_intermittence_in_transient/README.md

 `docs/source/user_guide/workflows/stream-network-calibration.rst` for the
 diagnostics each trial publishes, and publish the ratio `K/R` rather than the conductivity, dividing by the `R_mean_m_s` every trial reports.

+**The validity indicator does not clear its bound on this catchment, and the run says so at every trial.** `roptim` is the agreement between the two networks measured in reference lengths, valid at 2 and under; here it falls from 6.4 at the dry end of the sweep to 2.1 at the root, and sits near 2.5 in the transient stage.
+The agreement is therefore coarser than the mesh, which qualifies the calibrated value rather than refuting it: a `K` read off this example is a demonstration, not a number to cite.
+Two figures of the same family say where it comes from, `alpha_obs_closure_catchment` at 0.83 against 0.90, and 55 per cent of the mapped stream cells sitting outside the delineated catchment, in a buffer where nothing requires a cell to descend into the network.
+Clipping the linework to the catchment is what would move them.

 ## Figures